raspberrypilearning/build-a-buggy/en/step_5.md

 	![holes](images/container-hole.jpg)

 - Make sure you remember which is the right motor and which is the left.
-The motors are held in place with a little blutac.
+The motors are held in place with a little blu-tac.
 Remember that this is just the prototype, so you don't want to be glueing anything together just yet.

 	![secured motors](images/secured-motors.jpg)